docker-flow/docker-flow-proxy/articles/docker-swarm.md

   mongo
 ```

 The `-p` argument sets the port to *27017*.
 Please note that, when it contains only a single value, the port will be reachable only through networks the container belongs to.
-In this case, we set network to be *go-demo* (the one we created earlier).
-As you can see, the way we use `service create` is similar to the Docker `run` command you are probably already used to.
+In this case, we set the network to be *go-demo* (the one we created earlier).
+As you can see, the way we use `service create` is similar to the Docker `run` command you are, probably, already used to.

 We can list all the running services.